golemfactory/golem-docs/src/pages/docs/creators/javascript/guides/golem-images-faq.md

 You can learn more about testing the VM runtime locally in the [Testing a Golem image](/docs/creators/javascript/tutorials/testing-golem-image) article.

 ## My application's use case requires large files being processed by the providers.
-How to best approach this?
+What is the best way to approach this?

-This is related to the answer given to 'My VM has run out of storage space' topic aboce.
+This is related to the answer given to 'My VM has run out of storage space' topic above.

 There you are two options here:

 1. If the files are **static** (that is: they are always the same) then you can include them in the VM image itself while building it.
-You can learn more about that in [Golem image explained](/docs/creators/javascript/guides/golem-images).
+You can learn more about that in: [Golem image explained](/docs/creators/javascript/guides/golem-images).
 2. If the files are **dynamic** (that is: they may differ between task executions) then your best option is to transfer the files as a command within the requestor agent.
 Make sure you use a **volume directory as the destination**.